SbrTa/Notes/Interview/devinterview.io/Concurrency.md

 **Answer:**
 Concurrency in programming refers to the ability of a system to handle multiple tasks or processes simultaneously.
 It differs from parallelism in that concurrency doesn't necessarily mean tasks are executed simultaneously; they may be interleaved or partially overlapping.
 Parallelism involves executing tasks simultaneously, typically on multiple processors or cores.

+Concurrency is when two or more tasks can start, run, and complete in overlapping time periods.
+It doesn't necessarily mean they'll ever both be running at the same instant.
+For example, multitasking on a single-core machine.

+Parallelism is when tasks literally run at the same time, e.g., on a multicore processor.

+Parallelism can be achieved in single core hyperthreded processor.
+It's called instruction-level parallelism.

 #### ✅ 2.
 Can you explain race conditions and provide an example where one might occur?
 **Answer:**
 A race condition occurs when the behavior of a program depends on the relative timing of events, leading to unpredictable results.
 For example, consider two threads incrementing a shared counter without proper synchronization.
 Depending on the timing, both threads might read the current value, increment it, and write it back, resulting in a loss of increments.